WordPress Manager For WHMCS

 Update Instructions

 An essential guidance through the process of updating the module is offered here.
-Important: If you are performing an update from a previous version of WordPress Manager with cPanel, you have to also update the files and run again the installation script on your WHM server.
-If you are updating WordPress Manager For WHMCS, it is highly recommended to perform an update of the plugins that are used. |
+Important: If you are performing an update from a previous version of WordPress Manager with cPanel, you have to also update the files and run again the installation script on your WHM server. |

 Common Problems